latika-bhurani/fk-visual-search/scripts/ReadME.txt

 create_wtbi_crops --> create folders and cropped images under the folders in structured_images

-sampler --> create csv of triplets
+sampler --> create csv of triplets trainer ---> builds the model

-create_features_vgg16 --> change the imput images to corresponding flatten 4096 embeddings

-install keras
-h5py
+app.py --> runs the application server